kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 ## Introduction

 Google Summer of Code (GSoC) 2025 has been an exciting journey for the Kubeflow community!
-We are very grateful for Google and the open source community for their commitment, dedication and efforts.🎉
+We are very grateful for Google and the open source community members dedication and effort.🎉
 This year, 9 contributors from around the world collaborated with mentors to improve different parts of the Kubeflow ecosystem — from infrastructure and CI/CD, to notebooks, ML workflows, and beyond.

 In this blog, we are highlighting all the projects that were part of **GSoC 2025**, their goals, the impact they’ve created, and the amazing contributors behind them.